paulZhongym/config-file/README.md

 # config-file
-My personal config file for i3 and polybar
+My personal config files for i3 and ranger.